 - There are dances within each grade that do not require props.

-- For stationary centre work make sure your students can maintain safe minimum distancing in all directions.
+- For the stationary center, work make sure your students can maintain safe minimum distancing in all directions.
 If they are engaging in very aerobic activity, consider increasing the spacing by 1 meter.

-- When traveling air droplets become suspended, if you are traveling right behind someone you are in the slipstream where these droplets are suspended.
+- When traveling air droplets become suspended if you are traveling right behind someone you are in the slipstream where these droplets are suspended.
 Less contamination can occur if working side by side with someone, rather than behind them.
-When travelling you will need to increase distancing more, maintaining a 4-5 meters’ separation; so consider the practicalities of your space, when planning classes.
+When traveling you will need to increase distancing more, maintaining a 4-5 meters’ separation; so consider the practicalities of your space, when planning classes.

 - Make sure students know where to go to after smaller group activities so they do not form in groups.